openebs-archive/openebs-docs/docs/ugcstor.md

 **Step2:**

 Create a StoragePoolClaim configuration YAML file called `cstor-pool1-config.yaml` with the following content.
 In the following YAML, `PoolResourceRequests` value is set to `2Gi` and `PoolResourceLimits` value is set to `4Gi`.
-The resources will be shared for all the volume replicas that resides on the pool.
-The value of these resources can be 2Gi to 4Gi per pool on a given node for a better performance.
+The resources will be shared for all the volume replicas that reside on a pool.
+The value of these resources can be 2Gi to 4Gi per pool on a given node for better performance.
 These values can be changed as per the Node configuration for better performance.
 Refer [setting pool policies](#setting-pool-policies) for more details on the pool policies applicable for cStor.

 ```
 #Use the following YAMLs to create a cStor Storage Pool.